arungudelli/python.shiksha/content/en/library/built-in-functions/bool-built-in-function-in-python/index.md

 ---
-title: "Python bin() function syntax,usage and examples"
+title: "Python bool() function syntax,usage and examples"
 description: "The'bool()'function is a built in function in Python"
 date: "2022-06-26T07:40:00+00:00"
 draft: false